wp-plugins/beautiful-taxonomy-filters/README.txt

 == Description ==

-The Beautiful Taxonomy Filters plugin is a easy and good-looking way to provide your visitors with filtering for your post types.
+The Beautiful Taxonomy Filters plugin is an easy and good-looking way to provide your visitors with filtering for your post types.
 With this you get a complete solution for adding filtering based on taxonomy terms/categories/tags.
 It will also automatically add rewrite rules for pretty looking filter URLs.
 It’s completely automatic, works without javascript and is based on the [WordPress Plugin boilerplate](https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate) for a *standardized, organized and object-oriented* codebase.
 It uses [select2](http://ivaynberg.github.io/select2/) for pretty looking and user-friendly dropdowns but will fall back to ordinary ones if javascript is not supported.
 **No more horrible looking URLs or hacky Javascript solutions**

 = Features =